-Councilwoman Bass was born and raised in North Philadelphia, having graduated from Parkway Northwest High School and Temple University with a B.A. in Business Administration.
-She worked as a Special Assistant to State Senator Allyson Schwartz and served as Senior Policy Advisor on urban and domestic policy to Congressman Chaka Fattah.
-She has served as a delegate to the Democratic National Convention in 2000, 2004, 2008 and 2012, and been a member of Democratic State Committee for more than 12 years.
-She has also been a Democratic Committeewoman for the 22nd Ward since 1998.
-Additionally, she has served in senior positions for numerous campaigns for Governor, U.S. Senate, Mayor and City Council.
+Councilwoman Bass has experience working in the United States Congress and Pennsylvania State Senate.
+She has also worked on numerous campaigns, supporting progressive candidates from Presidents to local committee people.
+She has served as a delegate to the Democratic National Convention in 2000, 2004, 2008 and 2012, and has been a member of Democratic State Committee for more than 12 years.
+She has also been a local Democratic Committeewoman in the 22nd Ward since 1998.

 Beyond her political background, Bass has had extensive experience in the areas of economic development, banking, housing and civic engagement.
 Councilwoman Bass is a life-long Philadelphian, having grown up in North Philadelphia, public school graduate, and recipient of a Bachelor’s degree from Temple University.
 She has resided in East Mount Airy for the past twenty-five years and is the proud mother of her eight year-old daughter.